wuhabi/3layer-neunet/README.md

-An implementation of backpropagation algorithm in matlab.
+An implementation of a three-layer feed forward neural networks in matlab.